aredn/aredn/README.md

 ### How to build prior builds of AREDN

 Prior AREDN images can be rebuilt.
-Replace one of the following after the "cd aredn_ar71xx" command above:
+Replace one of the following after the "cd aredn" command above:

 AREDN release 3.20.3.1